bcaton85/EverydayMemories/README.md

-# No Context
+# Every Day Memories

-Store text and images of the moments in life that are important to you.
-Those moments are held and can be viewed to reflect at the end of each month.
+We often forget about the smaller moments that make life great.
+Could be inside jokes, a great dinner, or just someone important.
+Text and images are stored and are viewable at the end of month or year, reminding us of finer moments in life we forget.